 - Glitter glue (I used Elmer's and craft glitter glue)

 Print out the free pre-writing practice cards download above.
 It's best to print on thick card stock so the paper holds up with the glue.
 Have your preschooler practice cutting by cutting out all the cards with their safety scissors.

 Pick out what colors and kind of glitter glue you would like to use.
 The craft glitter glue is darker and thicker and fills out the cards nicely.
 However, it is harder to squeeze for little hands (I even struggled a few times).
-Elmer's glitter glue is going to be easier for little hands to squeeze out, but it is also see through, so you will still see the lines behind the glue.
+Elmer's glitter glue is going to be easier for little hands to squeeze out, but it is also see-through, so you will still see the lines behind the glue.
 If you have a child who can squeeze out Elmer's glue with no problems, then I would move on to the craft glitter glue bottles.

-After you have chosen your glue and colors, start with the simpler lines (straight line and wave lines) and begin to squeeze the glue out on to the lines.
+After you have chosen your glue and colors, start with the simpler lines (straight line and wave lines) and begin to squeeze the glue out onto the lines.
 See how long and far your child can squeeze before needing to let go of the bottle.

 Once all the lines are covered, let the glue dry.
 I put ours outside on an activity tray so they would dry even faster.
-It is best to let they dry over-night before trying to touch or trace the lines.
+It is best to let them dry over-night before trying to touch or trace the lines.

 After the glue has dried, your child can practice tracing the lines with their finger.

 - The glitter glue adds some sensory input so they can tell where the lines are with their fingers, as well as their eyes.
 This increases the tactile sensory input.